 A. The FDA has not approved any product containing or derived from botanical marijuana for any indication.
 This means that the FDA has not found any such product to be safe or effective for the treatment of any disease or condition.
 Study of marijuana in clinical trial settings is needed to assess the safety and effectiveness of marijuana for medical use.

 The FDA will continue to facilitate the work of companies interested in appropriately bringing safe, effective, and quality products to market, including scientifically-based research concerning the medicinal uses of marijuana.

 A. Conducting clinical research using marijuana involves interactions with several federal agencies.
-This includes: a registration administered by the Drug Enforcement Administration (DEA); obtaining the marijuana for research from the National Institute on Drug Abuse (NIDA) within the National Institutes of Health, or another DEA-registered source; and review by the FDA of an investigational new drug (IND) application and research protocol by the FDA.
+This includes: a registration administered by the Drug Enforcement Administration (DEA); obtaining the marijuana for research from the National Institute on Drug Abuse (NIDA), within the National Institutes of Health, or another DEA-registered source; and review by the FDA of an investigational new drug (IND) application and research protocol.
 Additionally:

-- As a Schedule I controlled substance under the Controlled Substances Act, DEA provides researchers with a special registration and has certain requirements at the site marijuana will be studied.
+- As a Schedule I controlled substance under the Controlled Substances Act, DEA provides researchers with investigator and protocol registrations and has Schedule I-level security requirements at the site marijuana will be studied.

 - NIDA provides research-grade marijuana for scientific study.
 The agency is responsible for overseeing the cultivation of marijuana for medical research and has contracted with the University of Mississippi to grow marijuana for research at a secure facility.
 Marijuana of varying potencies and compositions is available.
 DEA also may allow additional growers to register with the DEA to produce and distribute marijuana for research purposes.